TIRANA, August 6

 Rrajca (or Rrajce) is a village in Librazhd, Elbasan county.
 It is part of the Shebenik-Jabllanica National Park.
 Rrajca is one of the biggest villages of Librazhd, with approximately 12.000 inhabitants and is made up of some mini-villages: Kovanik, Rrajce-Fushe, Rrajce-Sutaj, Rrajce-Skenderbej, and Rrajce-Bardhaj.
 Rrajca is known for the tradition, ethnography and the special gastronomy of the area.

 Rrajca is perfect for one-day tourism, or if you plan to stay a few days you could hang out at the host families’ houses of the village.
 As in all the national park areas, there haven’t been investments in inns or hotels yet, so one of the other choices while staying there is camping too.
 The hospitality of the local villagers is known, as it is in many rural zones of Albania, with their traditional cooking.
-Some of the locals there have reconstructed their houses, to withdraw many tourists who come to enjoy the natural beauty of the village.
+Some of the locals there have reconstructed their houses, to attract the many tourists who come to enjoy the natural beauty of the village.

 Rrajca has a hard-working population that preserves and inherits the traditions and customs of the village, generation after generation.
 The families of this village are Bogdani, Halili, Karaj, Vasku, Rira, Hallidri, Collaku, Coka, Beqo, Hana, Alla, Kuku, Tarushi, Balla, etc. Many inhabitants from Rrajce have moved to either other cities, such as Prenjas, or Tirana, or as far as Argentina before the Independence of Albania, but the contact with them was lost somehow.